Rushland bought a brand new week of broadcast excellence on the EIB network.

 In order to move a big hurricane, it would probably take many nuclear weapons days before landfall to accomplish something like that.

-Instead, the idea partly takes advantage of the butterfly effect, and according to the butterfly effect, everything affects the weather at some point in the future.
+And according to the butterfly effect, everything affects the weather at some point in the future.

-A tiny change in one location will supposedly over the course of several weeks dramatically change global weather patterns.
+A tiny change in one location will supposedly, over the course of several weeks, dramatically change global weather patterns.

 Of course, since there are an almost infinite number of small and large influences going on all the time, the butterfly effect has little practical significance.

-Also note that the butterfly effect in this story rush can only be demonstrated with a computer model.
+Also, note that the butterfly effect in this story, Rush, can only be demonstrated with a computer model.

-In reality, you cannot change one tiny thing in the atmosphere to see how it affects weather later, because you don't know exactly how weather would have changed without that tiny change.
+In reality, you cannot change one tiny thing in the atmosphere to see how it affects weather later because you don't know exactly how weather would have changed without that tiny change.

-So it's simply you can only do this on models.
+So it's simply, you can only do this on models.

 You would never be able to know if what you did worked.

-Let's say they got a bunch of granulated car tires and they throw them into a hurricane and all of a sudden changes direction.
+Let's say they got a bunch of granulated car tires and they throw them into a hurricane and all of a sudden it changes direction.

 How do we know the granulated car tires made it happen?